palewire/californiacivicdata.org/_posts/2015-01-01-pluggable-data.markdown

 Now that the dump is freely available, and open to all, we thought it was an opportunity to pool efforts.
 Even though we may represent rival media outlets, we'd rather compete at analyzing the data than downloading and parsing it.
 And we believe that the nature of open development will encourage us to write better code and documentation.

-Today we're ready to announce the release of ``django-calaccess-raw-data``, a pluggable Django data set [hosted on GitHub](https://github.com/california-civic-data-coalition/django-calaccess-raw-data) and distributed via [the Python Package Index](https://pypi.python.org/pypi/django-calaccess-raw-data/).
+Today we're ready to announce the release of ``django-calaccess-raw-data``, our first pluggable Django data set [hosted on GitHub](https://github.com/california-civic-data-coalition/django-calaccess-raw-data) and distributed via [the Python Package Index](https://pypi.python.org/pypi/django-calaccess-raw-data/).
 With a few simple commands, you can download the data, transform it into clean CSV files and then load it into a MySQL database.

 Assuming you have [a basic Django project](https://docs.djangoproject.com/en/1.6/intro/tutorial01/) already configured, here's all it takes.
 First, install the pluggable app from the package repository.